 For the COE, an international touring orchestra comprising of musicians who live far apart from each other in different European cities, the knock-on effects of the COVID-19 pandemic could not be more acutely felt.
-We have faced the nightmare scenario of seven very difficult months without being able to make music together as concert halls and music festivals all over the world close down.
+We have faced the nightmare scenario since last March of many difficult months without being able to make music together as concert halls and music festivals all over the world close down.

 Please visit (and start following!) our brand new Instagram page for photos of our Berlin adventure.

 Five-star review in RBB Kultur online (06/10/2020)

 “This Orchestra does not need hierarchies and gives conductors the feeling to be musicians themselves.” (“The Sound of Democracy“, Tagesspiegel, 06/10/2020)

 Five-star review on Bachtrack (08/10/2020): “In the double variations, the excellent soloists of the orchestra could be admired.”

 We are also extremely grateful to the Wilo-Foundation who have most generously helped to support the COE musicians directly during the difficult months of 2020.

 Importantly, during November 2020, we released a 4-CD box-set of the Schubert Symphonies, recorded live by the Austrian Radio (ORF) in 1988 with Nikolaus Harnoncourt at the Styriarte Festival in Graz.
 Since the release, we are delighted that the critics all seem unanimous so far and have received this box-set with great enthusiasm.

 As we begin 2021, the virus is still extremely active and we continue to be faced with closed venues and severe travel and quarantine restrictions.
 We know that all our projects are cancelled until Easter and very much hope that we are able to return to the concert platform soon afterwards.